 You can almost imagine how the pitch session for Beverly Hills Chihuahua went: “Hey, you know the tiny little dog that Paris Hilton carries around?
 How about we do a talking animals film about it?”
 Studio executives must have wet their pants laughing about the idea and greenlit it instantly.
 No doubt, people were then stuck with having to come up with a film to go along with it.
 Unfortunately, if anybody had bothered to sit down and think about the basic concept for more than 30 seconds, Beverley Hills Chihuahua, whichever way one looks at it, must count as surely the lamest concept ever for a talking animals film.

 When Babe (1995) first came out, it offered the novelty of a live-action talking animals using CGI and animatronics and the results were incredibly endearing.
 However, as the CGI and animatronics improved, the genre was taken over by films filled with animals constantly making smartass one-liners and pop-culture references.
-See the likes of Dr Dolittle (1998) and sequels, Racing Stripes (2005), Alvin and the Chipmunks (2007), Underdog (2007), G-Force (2009), Furry Vengeance (2010), Yogi Bear (2010), Hop (2011), Zookeeper (2011) and Peter Rabbit (2018).
+See the likes of Dr Dolittle (1998) and sequels, Racing Stripes (2005), Alvin and the Chipmunks (2007), Underdog (2007), G-Force (2009), Furry Vengeance (2010), Yogi Bear (2010), Hop (2011), Zookeeper (2011), Peter Rabbit (2018), The Mitchells vs the Machines (2021), Vivo (2021) and Wish Dragon (2021).
 Beverly Hills Chihuahua follows all the patterns of the genre – animals coming out with lines like “Talk to the paw”, “I love the smell of dirt in the morning,” “I was born to shop, not fight,” “Don’t look now, Hannah Montana three o’clock.”
 As with most of these, there is no sense of charm, only of a film playing hip and sarcastic, constantly pandering to audience familiarity.

 The plot connecting everything together is fairly much a riff on Disney’s Lady and the Tramp (1955) and its story arc of a pampered upper-class female dog falling into life on the street as she is chaperoned by streetwise male dog and coming to eventually enjoy life there.
 Although one suspects what was the inspiring factor behind Beverly Hills Chihuahua was the idea of taking the reality tv show The Simple Life (2003-7) – where spoilt rich girls Paris Hilton and Nicole Richie get their hands dirty in working class America, moving it to Mexico and letting Paris’s dog become the central character.